GrandPapaDi/GrandPapaDi/README.md

     this number continues to grow steadily.
     Let's collaborate to bring your vision to life.

     I'm passionate about transforming my creativity and knowledge into successful websites.
-I've helped various clients establish their online presence and stay ahead of the curve by keeping up with the latesttechnologies and frameworks.

     I began my journey into web development and IT in December 2022.
 Initially, I learned from free YouTube tutorials, gradually diving deeper into the basics.
 In the spring of 2023, I purchased my first comprehensive JavaScript course.
-To further enhance my skills, I completed the 'High-Quality Web Interface Development' course taught by one of Ukraine's top instructors, Yevhen Andrikanych.
+To further enhance my skills, I completed the 'High-Quality Web Interface Development' course taught by one of Ukraine's top instructors, [Yevhen Andrikanych](https://t.me/grandpappadi).
 After finishing the course in February 2024, I focused on creating my own portfolio, which I continue to develop today.